Preventability estimates are required so that policy-makers can assess the impact of different approaches to reduce cancer risk.

 The information on incidence of cancer was used to provide an overall estimate of preventability for each country.

-Cancer preventability was estimated for the combination of risk factors related to food, nutrition, body fatness and physical activity and also separately for body fatness.
+Cancer preventability was estimated for the combination of risk factors related to diet, nutrition, body fatness and physical activity and also separately for body fatness.